usnistgov/esc-antenna-cover/README.md

 ## DPA Cover

-The DOD has published protected regions along the coastline which need to be guarded by sensors.
-We use the algorithms above to place and position tight antenna covers for the DPAs regions.
+The DOD has published protected regions along the coastline which need to be guarded by sensors (work in progress at the WinnForum).
+We use the algorithms above to place and position antenna covers for the DPAs regions.
+The script that does this is called dpa\_cover.py.

 You can get detailed help on this tool by using the -h switch: